 The term ‘tall building’ is relative to the environment under consideration.
 A four-storey building located among bungalows in an area will easily be described as a tall building in the neighbourhood, and it will be an unarguable assertion.
 It is like the case of a one-eyed man being a king in the land of the blind.

-According to Bungale (1988, 2010), tall building cannot be defined in terms of specific number of floors or storey height, but the dividing line should be where the design of the structure moves from the field of statics to structural dynamics.
+According to Bungale (1988, 2010), tall buildings cannot be defined in terms of any specific number of floors or storey height, but the dividing line should be where the design of the structure moves from the field of statics to structural dynamics.

 Council on Tall Buildings and Urban Habitat (2016) defined a building as being a high rise when it is considerably higher than the surrounding buildings or its proportion is slender enough to give the appearance of a tall building.

 It is very typical for town planning agencies of municipals, regulatory bodies, standards organisations, and communities to come up with definitions and guidelines on what constitutes a high rise building in their jurisdictions.

 For instance, the Tall Building Guidelines of the Town of Milton (2018), Canada, defined a tall building as a building whose height is greater than the adjacent street right of way or the wider of two streets if the building is located at an intersection.
 The right of way widths in Milton includes 35 m Arterials and 47 m Regional Roads, which means that tall buildings will start at about 11 storeys.
 But the guideline document acknowledges that a building of 9 storeys will be considered relatively tall, and hence the tall building guidelines should be applied wherever the building appears tall in relation to its context.